am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

 :material-check-circle:{ .green-checkmark }  Copying and filling formulas across multiple cells.

 Great job 🤗.
-You can now effectively work with Excel formulas to perform calculations, manipulate data, and automate tasks within your spreadsheets.
+You can now effectively work with Excel formulas to perform calculations, manipulate data, within your spreadsheets.

 >Click on the link below to move on to the next step: **[Creating a Chart](creating-charts.md)**